 🎭 Cognitive skills will be most important in the labour market.
 What are they?
 Being thorough, persistent, social skills, self control, leadership skills, teamwork abilities, etc. Modern jobs require less of the ability to perform repetitive activities.
 More tasks require cooperation with other specialists or customer service abilities.
 According to the World Economic Forum report, the skills which will be crucial in 2020 include: solving complicated problems, critical thinking, creativity, management, cooperation, emotional intelligence, decision making, customer focus, negotiation skills, flexibility.
 Does to contemporary system of education teach these skills?

 🙊 Mark Zuckerberg thinks, that the world’s problems can be solved on Facebook.
 It is a rather dangerous vision, which we should oppose to.
 Problems of the world cannot be solved on Facebook, moreover - Facebook generates many new problems.
 For example it becomes a tool in the process of validating law-abidingness for visa eligibility.
 Or it simply stupefies society with fake news and becomes an addiction.
-I think that people slowly realize, that the use of Facebook (and other social media) needs to be limited.
-New guidebooks are created on how to deal with the addiction.
 For Facebook it is a long-term problem, addictive “substances” are usually highly regulated by state authorities.